sjdv1982/seamless/sphinx/source/explained.md

 testvalue
 ```

+### Transformations

+Computation in Seamless is delocalized.
+You can run it locally on your machine.
+However, when your data or computation grows large, you can configure Seamless to delegate computations to a remote location.

+In principle, there are five ways to do that:

+- Remote Procedure Call (RPC).
+There are many frameworks that can do this, for example ipycluster and execnet.
+In essence, everything is packaged into a single command message that is sent to the remote service.
+All of the input values and code are serialized (pickled) and the remote service is asked to execute the command.
+This is reproducible, since the result is completely defined by the command message.
+But the command message can be extremely big, since it embeds all input values.

+- Remote execution using file names.
+This is what Slurm does for single computations, and NextFlow/Snakemake for workflows.
+The command messages are small, but they rely on a shared file system.
+Organizing files into inputs, outputs, versioned banks etc. requires mental effort and discipline.
+Reproducibility is an issue: there is no guarantee that a file name always refers to the same value.
+File modification time is used to detect this, but this only works within the same file system.
+Federation is therefore not easily possible: sharing files is difficult (files can be big) and fragile in terms of reproducibility (need to preserve modification times).
+If command line tools are sloppy (creating hidden output files that are implicitly needed by downstream tools, or having implicit file dependencies), some very strange errors can happen.
+See "Don't rely on file names" for an example where this can go wrong.

+- Remote execution using URLs.
+This is essentially the same as file names, but using the Internet as a global file system.
+Federation is much easier, but reproducibility (already hard) is now much harder (no control over remote sites, cannot use modification times).
+Requires immense discipline in using globally unique identifiers for URLs.

+- Remote execution inside an environment (conda, Docker container).
+This works well if the environment is popular and stable, i.e. you can re-use the same environment over and over again.
+If the environment itself is under active development, this method is a disaster.

+- The fifth method is how Seamless does it.
+Remote execution is done by providing the checksums of the inputs and of the code.
+This is what Seamless call a *transformation*.
+The remote service is then responsible to retrieve the corresponding input buffers.
+This means that a computation is always well-defined, but not always executable: it may fail if one or more buffers cannot be found.
+In contrast, in the first three methods, a computation becomes only well-defined when it becomes executable.

+#### Transformers vs. transformations

+A transformer is essentially a container that holds a transformation.
+A transformer has cells as input, whereas a transformation has the checksums of those cells as input.

+A transformation describes a unique computation that transforms the input checksums (including the code checksum) into a result checksum.
+Each input checksum has a name and a celltype.
+When the transformation is executed, each input checksum is converted to a variable with the same name, and whose value is obtained in the same way as for cells.
+Likewise, after the transformation has finished, the result variable is retrieved, serialized and checksummed.

+#### Types of transformations

+Seamless allows a transformation to contain an *environment*: as a Docker image, a conda environment definition, or a list of command line tools that must be available.
+This is a bit informal and should be used with care when it comes to reproducibility.
+See the [documentation of environments](http://sjdv1982.github.io/seamless/sphinx/html/environments.html) for more details.

+In addition, Seamless transformers can in principle be written in any language.
+Python/IPython transformers are executed directly.
+Interpreted languages (e.g. R) are executed via a bridge to IPython (e.g. using rpy).
+Bash transformers are executed using a special Python function.
+So are compiled transformers (e.g. in C++) after compilation.

+The following combinations of language and environment are currently possible for Seamless transformations:

+- Transformers written in bash, with no environment (pure UNIX commands)
+- Transformers written in bash, with a Docker image environment.
+- Generic transformers (Python, compiled, bash, etc.), with no environment
+- Generic transformers, with a conda environment.

+#### Deployment of transformations

+Each Seamless instance is able to do its own computation, but during deployment, this is normally not very efficient.
+So Seamless has a protocol (communion protocol) where a Seamless instance can delegate transformation requests (jobs) to another Seamless instance (a jobslave) or to a dedicated job manager (jobless).
+Transformation requests can then be delegated further, e.g. to a job slave on a HPC cluster.

+Then, from a computing viewpoint, a Seamless instance can be seen as a black box, where cell values come in (e.g. via HTTP) and a stream of transformation requests come out.
+The transformation requests are small, as they contain only checksums.

+The communion protocol can also exchange buffers, but it is easier if both the Seamless instance and the job slave have access to the same Seamless database (see [documentation](http://sjdv1982.github.io/seamless/sphinx/html/data_storage.html)).
+In that case, the buffers corresponding to the input checksums will have been pre-deposited by the Seamless instance, so only the transformation needs to be sent.
+After computation, the jobslave will deposit the result checksum for that transformation, and the corresponding buffer.
+The Seamless instance needs to interrogate only the database to retrieve the results.

 ### Dependent and independent data

 ***IMPORTANT: This documentation section is an early draft.
 The raw text material is shown below***